 The right started worse, and changed a lot less.
 But they are sincerely offended by a lot of things their great-grandparents would have said casually … which they think means they are not bigots at all.
 Bigots never think they are bigots; they think their attitudes are just obvious common sense.

-People on the right assume that most people on the left privately understand and agree with their attitudes but are more committed to a hypocritical performance of public norms which conflict with common sense.
+People on the right assume that most people on the left privately understand and agree with their attitudes.
+They imagine that we just differ from them in maintaining the hypocritical performance of public norms which conflict with common sense in all but our most private circles.
 So people on the right have learned not to express themselves “honestly” without subtly checking first whether everyone in earshot is “cool”.
 It is easy for folks on the left to underestimate the gulf between the attitudes people on the right have and routinely express in private versus what they say when measuring their words in our presence.
-When people on the right grumble about the “far left” exercising “totalitarian” control and “dominating” culture with “lies”, it is absurd but a sincere description of how they experience it.
+When people on the right grumble about the “far left” exercising “totalitarian” control and “dominating” culture with “lies”, this absurdity sincerely describes what they experience.

 Compounding that, the broad right feel that the broad left have violated the terms of The Détente.
 We didn’t accept The Détente as a satisfactory endpoint.
 We don’t admit that “real” racism & sexism have been obviously defeated.
 Indeed, we greedily demand more.
 The scope of what we permit in public keeps narrowing.
 And we have extended the power of the state to support the disgusting queers.